-So, I was reading tarot for Susan Castillo.
-As Susan informed me, and as she writes about it on her own blog, on June 8 her husband suffered a massive subdural hemorrhage, and has been in a state of diminished consciousness ever since.
-Susan booked a reading with me because she wanted to know what the cards might indicate about his recovery.
+Susan’s husband suffered a massive subdural haemorrhage, and has been in a state of diminished consciousness ever since.
+She booked a reading with me because she wanted to know what the cards might indicate about his recovery.

 TENPERANCE (Temperance), LA FORCE (Strength), and LE CHARIOR